1. Start-up costs

 9. Pay estimated taxes

-The IRS and states who collect income tax expect self employed individuals to pay estimated tax periodically during the year.
+The IRS and states with income tax expect self-employed individuals to pay estimated tax during the year, even if the first year in business.

 Simple Profit has tons of resources to help the small business owner!